guanjiech/trusted-management-framework/README.md

 [2] "Attribute-based Encryption". https://github.com/sagrawal87/ABE
 ## AVISPA
 ### Setup
 We select OFMC and CL-AtSe backends for simulation since the bitwise XOR operations are not supported in SATMC and TA4SP backends.
-The returned result is "SAFE".
+The proposed authentication protocol is implemented in authprotocol.hlpsl.
+The returned result of AVISPA is "SAFE".

+However, we find some operational errors and malfunctions in the tool when we test the codes and debug.
+To avoid the ambiguity and controversy brought by the tool, we deleted the contents related to AVISPA in the paper.

 ## Others
 Note that we refer to [this link](https://blog.csdn.net/shuiyixin/article/details/104490091) for the installation and usage of the CP-ABE library.